 - Choose your friends wisely.

 It’s essential to have friends who help motivate us to become better versions of ourselves and give back to others.
 Amy Palmer, Multiple Emmy-nominated TV host, and Founder & CEO of PowerwomenTV told me: “The biggest lesson I learned in my twenties was to look around at the people I was hanging out with.
 Are they using their time and talents wisely?
 Have they decided what and who they want to be in life?
 Your circle of influence defines who you are.”
-The relationships we make in our 20s often greatly influence the rest of our lives, so it’s important to be selective.
+The relationships we make in our 20s often greatly influence the rest of our lives, so it’s important to be selective about the things to do in your 20s to be successful.

 - Build a strategic digital presence.